11 Authentic + Free Things to do in Brussels, Belgium

 Every Sunday, a weekly general market takes place around Gare du Midi station.
 It’s a huge market and a good place for grocery shopping since everything is so cheap.
 One of the stalls also serves a delicious brunch formula: large, stuffed Moroccan pancakes with fresh mint tea for no more than 5 Euros.

 But you can also gather a bunch of food for free if you come by the end of the market around 2 pm.
-When the vendors prepare to leave, they don’t want to take all their unsold goods back home, so all the fruit and vegetables that doesn’t look “perfect” anymore is left behind.
+When the vendors prepare to leave, they don’t want to take all their unsold goods back home, so all the fruit and vegetables that don’t look “perfect” anymore is left behind.

 They’re still perfectly fine to eat, though.
 Bring a large trolley and start hunting.
 If you’re good at scavenging, you might gather enough free food for an entire week.

-In conclusion, some of the best things in life really are free!
 Be sure to explore all that this cosmopolitan city has to offer and check out a few of the free things to do in Brussels that are on this list!

 Pin for later!